j-ehrhardt/hai-cps-benchmark/README.md

 docker compose up -d
 ```

-# HAI-CPS - Overview
+# HAI-CPPS - Overview

-The HAI-CPS benchmark consists of ten datasets from ten different configurations of a modular Cyber-Physical Process plant.
+The HAI-CPPS benchmark consists of ten datasets from ten different configurations of a modular Cyber-Physical Process plant.
 The process plant itself has four different types of modules that can be interchangeably connected.
 Each dataset in the benchmark is recorded from a different configuration of the Cyber-Physical Process plant.

-### CPS - Modules
+### CPPS - Modules

 The Cyber-Physical Process plant has four different types of modules: **(a) mixing, (b) filtering, (c) distilling, (d) bottling**.
 In addition there is a source and a sink module.